Skip to main content

 2.

-Licensed practical nurses acting with a client-specific order ensure the ordered activity is:
+Licensed practical nurses acting under a client-specific order ensure that the ordered activity is:

 a.